lubiah/kudadamold/src/routes/blog/_blog/floating-toc-in-css-js/index.md

 title: Designing a floating Table Of Contents With CSS and JavaScript
 description: A tutorial which show how to generate a floating table of contents
 category: Programming
+excerpt: Design a table of contents which floats on the screen and appears on the click of a button
 image: https://kudadam.sirv.com/blog/designing_a_floating_toc/open_book.jpg
 keywords:
   - floating toc